|

 he is about to perform these actions anyway, then praise him.
 Eventually, he will connect the cause and the

+effect.
 When giving commands, be calm, distinct, brief, patient, and

 perfectly clear in repeating your commands.
 Above all, be consistent.
 If your dog just sits there cocking his